-Tasmania’s East Coast is known and loved for many things—its world-famous beaches, beautiful landscapes, accessible national parks, and its relaxed, holiday pace.
+Tasmania’s East Coast is known and loved for many things; world-famous beaches, beautiful landscapes, accessible national parks, and a relaxed, holiday pace.
 It’s a part of Tasmania that invites exploration—the perfect place to take a deep breath and unwind.
 But this beautiful region is equally recognised for its vibrant flavours.

 The East Coast’s fresh, locally grown produce is coveted the world over, as are its acclaimed cool climate wines.
-There are many exceptional wine producers in Tasmania, and the East Coast Wine Trail will take you directly to the cellar doors of some of the state’s best.
+There are many exceptional wine producers in Tasmania, and the Great Eastern Wine Drive will take you directly to the cellar doors of some of the state’s best.

 Nectar of the gods

 Embarking on a tasting tour of Tasmania’s East Coast is a pleasure that really should be on every traveller’s list.
-One of the best places to sample wine is right where it is produced, and the East Coast Wine Trail includes diverse cellar doors, each featuring sophisticated local wines in environments ranging from rustic colonial homesteads to sleek, contemporary tasting rooms.
+One of the best places to sample wine is where it’s produced, and the Great Eastern Wine Drive includes diverse cellar doors, each featuring sophisticated local wines in environments ranging from rustic colonial homesteads to sleek, contemporary tasting rooms.

 Rooms (or cellar doors) with a view

-The cellar doors of Tasmania’s East Coast not only have brilliant wines, they also have views to die for.
+Tasmania’s East Coast cellar doors not only have brilliant wines, they also have views to die for.

 This is a place of remarkable natural beauty, and many local winemakers have taken full advantage of this fact in locating their cellar doors.
 Here, you can indulge yourself in the singular experience of tasting premium wines while you chat to the winemaker and feast your eyes on the scenery that has made this part of Tasmania world famous.